InterDigitalInc/AdvantEDGE/go-packages/meep-gis-engine-client/docs/GeospatialDataApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **GetWithinRangeByName**
-> WithinRangeResponse GetWithinRangeByName(ctx, assetName, withinRangeParameters)
+> WithinRange GetWithinRangeByName(ctx, assetName, targetRange)
 Returns if a geospatial data points is within a specified distance from a location

 Get geospatial data for the given asset and if it is within range of another asset or geospatial coordinates